Skip to main content

 State regulations regarding hemp products and where we can ship!

-As many of our customers are aware, we are able to create our products and ship them out to you per the 2018 Farm Bill.
+We are able to create our products and ship them out to you per the 2018 Farm Bill.
 This bill allowed the federal legalization of hemp derived products in all 50 states, the District of Columbia, the Virgin Islands, and Puerto Rico, so long as they contain 0.3% or less of D9 THC by dry weight.
 To remain compliant with these laws, all of our products (gummies, edibles, tincture oil, flower, and vapes) are directly derived from the hemp plant, and contain <0.3% D9 THC by dry weight.
-Despite the Farm Bill, many states have laws or regulations surrounding these hemp derived products, and are strict on what they allow to be purchased or sold within the state*.
-We do not ship outside of the United States.
+We do not ship outside of the United States or U.S. Territories.

 State: